mailgun/wordpress-plugin/readme.md

 == Changelog ==

+= 2.0.1 (2024-07-17): =
+- Updated changelog

+= 2.0.0 (2024-07-17): =
+- Updated plugin version and version compatibility
+- Updated tags, located in the svn.
+Keep only 5 last tags according to Wordpress.org rules

+= 1.9.9 (2024-03-13): =
+- Improve admin notices about not fully configured plugin
+- Small code cleaning

 = 1.9.8 (2024-02-25): =
 - Improve admin notices about not fully configured plugin
 - Small code cleaning

 = 1.9.7 (2024-01-03): =
 - Ensure defaults are always set to remove warnings in PHP 8.1+